ungoogled-software/ungoogled-chromium/BUILDING.md

     3. Build GN via `tools/gn/bootstrap/bootstrap.py`
     4. Run `gn gen` with the GN flags
     5. Build Chromium via `ninja`
-    6. Package the build outputs
+    6. Package the build outputs.
+This should be the same as it is for regular Chromium.

+It should be noted that the build sequence...

+* is similar to Google's build steps for Chromium, and identical to the steps used by some Linux packagers of Chromium.
-The build sequence is essentially what the build files automate.
+* is automated by the build files.

 All utilities in `utilikit` have built-in command-line help.
 Pass in `-h` or `--help` for details.